 Loneliness in seniors has some serious adverse effects.
 No person should be isolated during the last days of their life.
 But the good news is that it is preventable.

 The 10 tips in the article will help you prevent loneliness in seniors.
 As caregivers, our task is to ensure that there are enough opportunities for them to interact with others.
-This can help them lead a healthy and happy life.
+Also, make sure they have regular contact with healthcare professionals, use pet therapies, and have access to technology.
+This can help them lead a happy life.